 Cuffs are one part of the shirt which many people overlook.
 When worn with a suit jacket, about ¼ to ½ inch of the cuffs should be shown beneath the jacket sleeves.
 To add on, the cuffs should also be nicely wrapped around your wrist, where you cannot remove the sleeves without unbuttoning the cuffs.

-Take caution about French cuffs, as they are much wider than the regular button cuffs, hence they will affect the jacket sleeve openings too.
+Take caution about French cuffs, as they are much wider than the regular button cuffs, due to the double fold cuffs.
+The suit jacket sleeve openings would hence be affected too, as they have to accommodate for the wider shirt cuffs.

 - Fit of Armholes and Arms